IriLrnr/EvIBM/DOCUMENTATION.md

 Any model needs simplifications and assumptions.
 The goal is to have simplifications that maintain the model meaningful.
 In the present work, simplifications are:

 1. The genomes are a binary string

+	_The first genome is a size B string composed of all 0.
+It is ommited in the program._

 2. The generations don't overlap (mates come from the same generation)
 3. There is no fitness
 4. The population is in a stable state, it doesn't grow or shrink much